Murder of Dawn Olanick: Arthur and Donna Kinlaw

 In 1999, evidence came to light that Arthur and Donna Kinlaw may have been involved in Princess Doe's murder.
-Donna was arrested in California for attempting to commit welfare fraud by using the name "Elaina", which was traced to a Long Island native.
-When the police questioned her, she gave them details about the murder of "Linda" and her testimony put the Kinlaws behind bars; Donna gave details about two murders Arthur had committed, of two other female victims who remain unidentified.
+Donna was arrested in California for attempting to commit welfare fraud by using the name "Elaina," which was traced to a Long Island native.
+When the police questioned her, she gave them details about the murder of "Linda," and her testimony put the Kinlaws behind bars; Donna gave details about two murders Arthur had committed of two other female victims who remain unidentified.
 After Arthur was faced with a death sentence, Donna told authorities that Kinlaw had killed another woman, a sex worker, earlier in 1982.

 She told police that she was with Arthur in the cemetery and witnessed him commit the murder.
-Another report states that Donna Kinlaw said that in July 1982, her husband brought home a teenage girl, left home and returned without her.
+Another report states that Donna Kinlaw said that in July 1982, her husband brought home a teenage girl, left home, and returned without her.
 He later apparently disposed of his clothing and cleaned his vehicle.
 Afterward, he threatened his wife, claiming if she did not attend her job, he would "take her life" as he did to the girl he brought home.
 However, a lack of corroboration meant that Arthur Kinlaw was not charged.
 Lt.
-Stephen Speirs, who worked on the case as a member of the Warren County Prosecutor's Office, from which he is now retired, stated that Kinlaw "claimed responsibility for her death.
-But I have no physical evidence to confirm that, and without the identity of Princess Doe, I have no way of connecting the dots, so to speak, putting her in a place where he could have been or would have been at the same time."
-Speirs also reported that he doubted the confession because the Kinlaws could not provide a name for Princess Doe, even though they had claimed to have been with her for a period of time.
+Stephen Speirs, who worked on the case as a member of the Warren County Prosecutor's Office, from which he is now retired, stated that Kinlaw "claimed responsibility for her death, but I have no physical evidence to confirm that.
+Without the identity of Princess Doe, I have no way of connecting the dots, so to speak, putting her in a place where he could have been or would have been at the same time."
+Speirs also reported that he doubted the confession because the Kinlaws could not provide a name for Princess Doe even though they had claimed to have been with her for a period of time.
 Despite the fact that he questions the credibility of their statements, Speirs does believe the victim was native to Long Island, New York.
 However, Donna Kinlaw was interviewed by a forensic artist who created a sketch of the girl she claimed to have met, which does resemble the most recent composite.
 Arthur Kinlaw remains incarcerated for two counts of second-degree murder.
 Apart from the Kinlaws, several other suspects have been reconsidered to be involved in the case.
 Following the 2022 identification of Princess Doe as Dawn Olanick, Arthur Kinlaw was reconsidered as a suspect and later charged with Olanick's murder.